 At the technical committee/subcommittee level (Category A and B liaisons)

-When an organization applies for a liaison with a technical committee/subcommittee, the office of the CEO will check with the member body in the country in which the organization is located.
+When an organization applies for a liaison with a technical committee/subcommittee, the Office of the CEO will check with the member body in the country in which the organization is located.
 If the member body does not agree that the eligibility criteria have been met, the matter will be referred to the TMB to define the eligibility.

-The office of the CEO will also ensure that the organization meets the following eligibility criteria:
+The Office of the CEO will also ensure that the organization meets the following eligibility criteria:

 — it is not-for-profit;

-— is a legal entity — the office of the CEO will request a copy of its statutes;
+— is a legal entity — the Office of the CEO will request a copy of its statutes;

 — it is membership-based and open to members worldwide or over a broad region;